fernandoloaizae/fernandoloaizae.github.io/_teaching/finance_growth.md

 location: "Rome, Italy"
 ---

+# Finance and Growth

+## Pasquale Scaramozzino (Full Professor - Lecturer in charge)

-The course analyzes the role of financial markets for economic growth.
+#### The course analyzes the role of financial markets for economic growth.

 * Economic growth models
 * Financial development and economic growth